About Fred Akshar

 Fred is a champion for crime victims and for protecting young people from the scourge of dangerous drugs, like heroin.
 He served as a volunteer member of the Crime Victims Assistance Center Board and the Broome Opioid Abuse Council, where he used his firsthand experience in combating drug trafficking and intervening on behalf of victims of drug addiction to advocate for better education, prevention and treatment for heroin’s victims.

 As a State Senator, Fred’s priorities are strengthening the Southern Tier economy by helping small businesses succeed and create jobs, battling drug addiction and making our communities safer, as well as fighting for a fair shake from Albany.

-Fred serves as the Ranking Member on both the Alcoholism and Substance Abuse and Crime Victims, Crime and Corrections and Civil Service and Pensions Committees.
-He also currently serves on the Codes, Commerce, Economic Development and Small Business, Elections and Labor Committees, and as a member of the Legislative Commission on Rural Resources.
+Fred serves as the Ranking Member on both the Crime Victims, Crime and Corrections and Civil Service and Pensions Committees.
+He also serves on the Alcoholism and Substance Abuse, Codes, Disabilities and Labor Committees.

 Fred lives in Endwell.